 Documentary films are by far the most underappreciated film genre on the planet.
 They have the ability to not just educate but move you in ways you never expected, even expose you to a world you may have never known existed or experienced.
 So, it’s only right that the world’s biggest original streaming content provider on the planet gets its very original and very best documentary film list.
-One that accounts for every original Netflix documentary ever to stream and we rank based on objective recognition.
+One that accounts for every original Netflix documentary ever to stream, and we rank based on objective recognition.

 At Ready Steady Cut, we are constantly challenged to find the best original Netflix documentary films.
-If you are still deciding what to watch next, bookmark this page as we list what are deemed the Best, Highest Rated Netflix documentary films of All Time.
+If you are still deciding what to watch next, bookmark this page as we list what is deemed the Best, Highest Rated Netflix documentary films of All Time.
 We’ve used Rotten Tomatoes as the benchmark, but we will also share the IMDB rating to give you a sense of difference in objectivity.
 On top of this, if we have reviewed it on our site, we will also share the review with you.

 We will update this page every two months so audiences can keep up to date on the latest best, and most popular Netflix shows as part of their subscription.

-The Top 25 Highest-Rated Netflix Documentary Films of All Time
+The Top 29 Highest-Rated Netflix Documentary Films of All Time

-25. American Factory (2019)
+28. American Factory (2019)

 “Barack and Michelle Obama’s first-ever produced film, American Factory, is wonderfully insightful, showing two opposing worlds in the same industry.”